hsyodyssey/awesome-parallel-blockchain/README.md

 <div align="center"><img src="img/misc/parallel_dogs.png" width="45%">
 </div>

 **Concurrency**, typically refers to a thread simultaneously working multiple tasks to increase efficiency.
 For instance, certain operations, like reading data from disk(i.e., sLoad in EVM), might need to wait for a while in order to be completed.
-In such case, the main thread could move ahead and do other duties, like computation.
+In such a case, the main thread could move ahead and do other duties, like computation.
 Then, It returns to continuing execution after the disk's data has been read in complete.
 Again, think about using a bowl to feed ten dogs, and being in the middle of a meal the dog is chewing on a bone, when you could start by letting him out of the bowl for a while and letting the other dogs eat first.
 <div align="center"><img src="img/misc/concurrent_dogs.png" width="45%">
 </div>